nats-io/jetstream-leaf-nodes-demo/README.md

 Server config files are of the format `cluster-<domain>-<server number>.cfg` `nats-account-resolver.cfg` contains the account resolver setup shared by all server.
 The directories `CACHE*` are nats account resolver directories for each server.
+They contain already pushed account JWT so you are ready to go.
 `main.go` contains the source code shown during the presentation.
 `outline.txt` contains the outline of the presentation.
 The folder `puml` contains the plant uml files used to generate the png named `topology*`